lindenb/jvarkit/docs/BedMergeCnv.md

 input is bed on standard input or it's a set of interval files (.bed, .interval_list, .gtf, etc... )

-output is a BED file, 4th column: number of items merged, 5th column: fraction overlap with previous record.
+output is a BED file:

+* 4th column: number of items merged
+* 5th column: fraction overlap with previous record
+* 6th column an optional label.
+Concatenation of the distinct label.
+For a bed record the label is the 4th column.
+For a VCF record, the label is the name of the samples

 ## Example